1j01/nonsensical/README.md

 **Nonsensical** models the structure of a sentence, inspired by [Google's Natural Language Syntax API](https://cloud.google.com/natural-language/).

-This way it can make verbs' and nouns' plurality match up, for example "The birds chirp" or "The bird chirps", and make articles and other determiners match up, for example "a/the bird" or "some/those/the birds", and follow other rules of English.
+This way it can do subject–verb agreement, for example "The birds chirp" vs "The bird chirps", and make articles and other determiners match up, for example "a/the bird" vs "some/those/the birds", and follow other rules of English.

 Although with the random words it chooses acting as context,